BlackIron Financial

 What It Is

-The Small Business Health Options Program (SHOP) on HealthCare.gov lets small employers buy group coverage and may qualify some for the Small Business Health Care Tax Credit.
+The Small Business Health Options Program (SHOP) on HealthCare.gov lets eligible small employers buy group coverage and may allow some employers to qualify for the Small Business Health Care Tax Credit if they meet requirements.

 Pros